computational-metabolomics/mspurity-galaxy/README.rst

 Changes
 -------------------------
+v1.11.4-galaxy0.2.6:
+  - Added ppmInterp parameter to purityA
+  - Complete update of combineAnnotation tool to use either sqlite, postgres or mysql database
+  - Update of spectralMatching tool to use either sqlite, postgres or mysql database
+  - Added include_adducts parameter to createMSP

 v1.11.3-galaxy0.2.5:
   - Clean up of the versioning to be in line with IUC
   - All tools updated with the same versioning